 Incoming and current Lackawanna College students can transfer certain credits to our institution.
 Students may choose to transfer credits to a four-year institution after completing coursework at Lackawanna College.

 PA TRAC can help students identify degrees and courses that can transfer to other schools.

 Student characteristics and diversity

 Lackawanna College’s Office of Institutional Research publishes a yearly fact book which contains information regarding our student body.
-Further, we report information to IPEDS where you can compare Lackawanna College to other, similar institutions.
+Copies of the fact book can be found in the right-hand margin of this page.

 Additional information regarding confidentiality of information, facilities and services for student with disabilities, and more can be found in the College’s Student Handbook.